MeshachBlue/compushare/README.md

 ==============
 Begin with [Monte Carlo eXtreme](http://mcx.sourceforge.net/cgi-bin/index.cgi) for the running of Monte Carlo simulations on graphics cards.

 From a researchers point of view it would be highly beneficial if this system ran with [GEANT4](http://en.wikipedia.org/wiki/Geant4).
-This will be where I will be focusing most of my time, as this is the most relevant to my supervisor.
+But unfortunately there is not any efficient GEANT4 code adapted for GPUs as of yet.

 CompuShare would contain within it all the executable code in an open source fashion.
 Only geometry files and initial particle trajectories would be downloaded onto workers computers.